 So, if you want to try riding some waves, consider bodyboarding.
 It’s a lot of fun, and anyone can do it.

 Stand-up paddle boarding (SUP) is very popular right now.

-Paddle boarding is a great way to get on the water and enjoy the sun and scenery when it comes to outdoor activities.
+Paddle boarding is a great way to get on the water and enjoy the sun and scenery.
 SUP is similar to surfing in that both require you to stand on a board and maintain balance.
 With a SUP, you paddle your way through the water.

 You can go paddle boarding on lakes, rivers, and the ocean.
 Some folks like to paddle board on white water too.

-One great thing about paddle boarding is that you don’t have to stand up and be a pro right away.
+One great thing about paddle boarding is that you don’t have to stand up and be a pro immediately.
 Instead, you can sit or kneel on a SUP until you get comfortable enough to stand up.